JCruan519/JCruan519.github.io/_pages/includes/others.md

 - Journal Reviewer for NeuroComputing
 - Journal Reviewer of IEEE Journal of Biomedical and Health Informatics
 - Journal Reviewer of IEEE Transactions on Neural Networks and Learning Systems
+- Journal Reviewer of IEEE Transactions on Medical Imaging
 </div>